Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Introduction

 The market for e-comics has been expanding rapidly with the popularization of digital devices.
 In 2022, e-comics made up 66.2\% of the Japanese comics market~\cite{shuppankagaku2023}.
 The development of e-comics has led to increased interest in automated methods to analyses comics.
 To support these techniques, reliable large-scale dialogue datasets are required for improved computational understanding of comics.
 Additionally, automated methods to detect characters to whom text is attributed are necessary for effective speaker detection.

-An example of speaker detection is shown in Figure~\ref{fig:intro}.
+An example of speaker detection is shown in Fig.~\ref{fig:intro}.
 Given an image from comics, the system can detect characters, text, and frame regions, and can then automatically predict the character to which the text is attributed.
-This research can be applied to various tasks, such as automatic character assignment for text-to-speech reading, automatic translation according to characters' personalities, inference of character relationships and stories, and automated generation of scenarios.
+This research can be applied to various tasks, such as automatic character assignment for text-to-speech reading, automatic translation according to characters' personalities, inference of character relationships and stories.

-Due to the lack of dialogue datasets and some limitations of existing annotations, we constructed more accurate and rich annotations, Manga109Dialog.
+To address the significant gap in reliable speaker-to-text annotation datasets for comics, we developed Manga109Dialog.
 To the best of our knowledge, this is the largest comics dialogue dataset ever created.
-We divided the test set into two subsets based on the prediction difficulty.

-To evaluate the reliability and accuracy of Manga109Dialog, we conducted speaker detection experiments on it.
-Previous approaches were primarily based on the rule that the character nearest to a given text is most likely to be the speaker~\cite{rigaud2015speech,abe2020}.
-However, due to the unique and complex structure of comics, they may have difficulty making correct predictions in some complex cases.
-As an example, consider the text at bottom right in Figure~\ref{fig:intro}.
+In order to validate the reliability and accuracy of Manga109Dialog, we conducted comprehensive speaker detection experiments on it.
+Since previous approaches were primarily based on the rule that the character nearest to a given text is most likely to be the speaker~\cite{rigaud2015speech,abe2020}, they may have difficulty making correct predictions in some complex cases.
+As an example, consider the text at bottom right in Fig.~\ref{fig:intro}.
 If we chose the character nearest to the text as the speaker, the boy would be incorrectly predicted as the speaker rather than the girl.
 Therefore, the relationship between characters and text should be considered to make a correct prediction.

-To address this challenge, we propose an innovative deep learning-based approach.
-We leverage scene graphs, which are widely recognized as one of the most popular methods for describing visual relationships.
-Scene graph generation (SGG) is the task of detecting objects and their relationships in an image.
-Since SGG models have performed well on real-world datasets, such as the Visual Genome dataset~\cite{krishna2017visual}, we propose utilizing SGG models for the task of comics speaker detection.
-Along with the general framework of SGG models, we introduce frame information because we find that the speaker tends to appear in the same frame as the text.
+To address this challenge, we propose a novel deep learning-based approach.
+We leverage scene graphs, a powerful tool for describing visual relationships.
+The task of scene graph generation (SGG) involves detecting objects and their relationships within an image.
+Given the successful application of SGG models in analyzing real-world datasets, such as the Visual Genome dataset~\cite{krishna2017visual}, we propose their adaptation for comics speaker detection.
+In addition to employing the standard framework of SGG models, we incorporate frame information, as we find that the speaker tends to appear in the same frame as the text.

+Traditional metrics used to evaluate SGG lack suitability because the amount of speaker-to-text pairs varies from page to page.
+Therefore, we present an evaluation metric well suited for this specific task.